adivea/Visibility/README.md

 The scripts need a bit more clean up:

 - separate the compute-intense calculations into separate scripts DONE (01, 02)
-- check all the interim products are consistently named
+- check all the interim products are consistently named (IN PROGRESS)

 The purpose of current scripts is: